Securing A Home Is Proven To Reduce The Chances Of Break In And Detour Criminals

 8. Train Your Family To Handle, Shoot, And Maintain Firearms, Crossbows, Standard Bows, And Edged Weapons.

-- Bows and crossbows are excellent medium to long range silent weapons; in a post-collapse environment, for that same reason they are also possible weapons used by would be raiders, burglars, etc.
+- Bows and crossbows are excellent medium to long range silent weapons (we have a list of the best survival bows here); in a post-collapse environment, for that same reason they are also possible weapons used by would be raiders, burglars, etc.

 - Edged weapons like survival knives or other primitive weapons are excellent in-close weapons (for close quarters combat) or weapons of last resort, when a firearm isn’t an option, and your life is in danger.
 Even something as innocuous as a survival hatchet (not designed to be a weapon) or a survival multi-tool can be used as a self defense weapon in a pinch.
 In some cases, just holding something in your hand can act as a strong deterrent to a criminal and could help you survive an armed robbery or a home invasion.

-- If you’re less comfortable with having firearms in your home, consider one of these non-lethal self defense weapons.
+- If you’re less comfortable with having firearms in your home, see our list of the best self defense weapons (outside of guns)